 Education Empowerment

-Awarded to survivors nationally to pursue education ventures within trade school, certification programs, community college and four year degrees.
+Awarded to survivors and sex workers nationally to pursue education ventures within trade school, certification programs, community college and four year degrees.

 Training and Technical Assistance

-Trained in house and in collaboration with community partners.
+Trained in house, at conferences and in collaboration with community partners.

 michael-demoya-zrYoWYAyhZo-unsplash.jpg

-As a survivor-led organization, we aim to stand apart by creating a specific model of support, empowerment and understanding for survivors who are Black, Indigenous, Latino/a, survivors of color and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual+ survivor communities.
+As a survivor-led organization, we aim to stand apart by creating a specific model of support, empowerment and understanding for survivors and sex workers who are Black, Indigenous, Latino/a, individuals of color and Lesbian, Gay, Bisexual, Transgender, Queer, Intersex and Asexual+ survivor and sex workers communities.

 Follow Us on Social Media!